HTW-KBE-2023/Docker-Configuration/README.md

 - API-GateWay

 The above listed Modules are imported as a git-submodule.
-To update all Submodules us the command:
+To update all Submodules use the command:

 ```console
 git submodule update --recursive --remote